hilyardbrighton/neoskee/README.md

-- 👋 Hi, I’m @neoskee
+- 👋 Hi, I’m Brighton!
-- 👀 I’m interested in learning web development before i get to college
+- 👀 I’m interested in learning web development before I get to college
 - 🌱 I’m currently learning The Odin Project
 - 💞️ I’m looking to collaborate on nothing as of now
-- 📫 How to reach me - hilyardbrighton@gmail.com or skee#0855
+- 📫 How to reach me - hilyardbrighton@gmail.com or skee#0855 on Discord

 <!---
 neoskee/neoskee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.